Will FPI money return to Indian shores in Samvat 2079? BT Digital Diwali Survey decodes

 Meanwhile, a few experts are hopeful.

-Deepak Jasani of HDFC Securities said FPI flows into India may be better in the coming Samvat compared to the last one.
-Incremental negative reaction to newsflow may not be as large in future by the FPIs as in the past, he said.
+Deepak Jasani of HDFC Securities said FPI flows into India might be better in the coming Samvat compared to the last one.
+Incremental negative reaction to news flow may not be as large in future by the FPIs as in the past, he said.

-Mohit Nigam of Hem Securities said India’s long-term story intact and along with strong fundamentals, he believes that FII’s will pour back funds in the economy in the medium-long term.
+Mohit Nigam of Hem Securities believes with India’s long-term story intact and strong fundamentals, the FIIs will pour back funds in the economy in the medium-long term.

 "If we assume that central banks around the world ease up on rate hikes, we may see an increase in flows, as they appear quite positive, given that oil prices will stabilise and interest rates will flatten," said Deepak Singh of Reliance Securities.